amirulmus/iroha-explorer/README.md

 sudo docker-compose up -d
 ```

 Now access the user interface of the explorer on http://localhost:3929.
-The port 3229 got exposed through the configuration file "docker-compose.yml".
+The port 3929 got exposed through the configuration file "docker-compose.yml".
 Adapt the configuration to your local needs.

 Stop the local testnet and the explorer:
 ```
 sudo docker-compose down --volumes
 ```

+### More Examples

+Find additional examples to use with docker compose within the folder `example`.

 ### Build from Source